pitt-miskov-zivanov-lab/BioRECIPE/docs/index.rst

 The first version of the BioRECIPE format was developed by Dr. Khaled Sayed, Dr. Cheryl Telmer, Adam Butchy, and Dr. Natasa Miskov-Zivanov, and it was presented at the Machine Learning, Optimization, and Big Data (MOD) conference, where it received the Best Paper Award.

-The current version of the BioRECIPE format has been developed thanks to the additional efforts of Dr. Kara Bocan, Dr. Casey Hansen, Emilee Holtzapple, Gaoxiang Zhou, Difei Tang, Dr. Yasmine Ahmed, and Stefan Andjelkovic.
+The current version of the BioRECIPE format has been developed thanks to the additional efforts of Dr. Kara Bocan, Dr. Casey Hansen, Dr. Emilee Holtzapple, Gaoxiang Zhou, Difei Tang, Dr. Yasmine Ahmed, and Stefan Andjelkovic.

-The authors of this document are Dr. Natasa Miskov-Zivanov, Gaoxiang Zhou, Emilee Holtzapple, and Difei Tang.
+The authors of this documentation are Dr. Natasa Miskov-Zivanov, Gaoxiang Zhou, Dr. Emilee Holtzapple, and Difei Tang.

 .. toctree::
    :maxdepth: 2